euri16/python-url-shortener/README.md

 Here are the commands you have to use in order to run it locally:

+There's a configuration file that contains all sensitive information related to the project, this was not commited, it is on a secure place and you need to ask for it before running it.

 First you need to start the docker-machine:

 ```